afkarxyz/SpotiDownloader/README.md

 _If you are concerned, you can fork the repository and build the software yourself from source._

-### Why does the app sometimes fail to obtain a token?

-_The target website uses Cloudflare protection.
-The app attempts to bypass it using ChromeDriver, which may require multiple retries._

 ### Why do I get a 500 error when a download fails?

 _A 500 error indicates a server-side issue.